 Sonja Jensen, ’19, a psychology major and childhood studies minor from Hanover, said Caliendo inspires her to help others because the instructor “is very caring and willing to do anything to help anybody succeed.”

 Students learn there is more to sign language than gestures.

 “I have to teach them to use their facial expressions, eye contact, and body movement as part of the communication,” Caliendo said.
 “I want them to communicate in ASL fluently and be comfortable in expressing their emotions.”

 Sarah and Kelsey plan to apply their ASL skills in their future classrooms, where they will teach students with and without disabilities.
 Sonja wants to teach her future children sign language.

 “I do believe that ASL is an extremely important language because mostly anyone can learn it and it gives an option for another means of communication in the world,” Caliendo said.
 “And that can only be a positive thing.”
-(Story by Brian Benson, photos by Benson and Charlie Peters, University News & Video)
+(Photos also by Benson and Charlie Peters, University News & Video)